 Table of Contents

 The Special Assistance Adult Care Home Special Care Unit Program (SA/SCU) is a North Carolina state and county program intended for low-income seniors with Alzheimer’s Disease or a similar dementia, such as Parkinson’s Disease.
-Via this program, monthly financial assistance to help cover the cost of room and board in special care units (sometimes called memory care units or Alzheimer’s care units) in adult care homes is provided.
+Via this program, monthly financial assistance to help cover the cost of room and board in special care units (sometimes called memory care units or Alzheimer’s care units) in adult care homes (also known as assisted living facilities) is provided.

 This program is administered by the North Carolina Department of Health and Human Services’ Division of Aging and Adult Services.
 SA/SCU is a Supplemental Security Income (SSI) state supplement.